 Graduate students in the Linguistics department are eligible to apply to two Graduate Designated Emphases: the Designated Emphasis in Indigenous Language Revitalization, and the recently launched Designated Emphasis in Cognitive Science.

 Our graduates build exciting careers in research labs, for-profit businesses, non-profits, government agencies, and higher education, among others.

 The particulars of this program, describing the exact course requirements, details about the exams and required research papers are available in the Linguistics Graduate Program description.
-This document changes from year to year.
-Get previous versions of the program description for 2015 and 2014.
+This document changes from time to time.
+Get previous versions of the program description for 2020, 2019, 2018, and 2017.